SixSq/old.sixsq.github.com/_jobs/jobs-200-junior-clojure-developer.md

 Selection Process
 ===================

 Interested?
-Apply now by sending your CV, motivation letter and names of 3 references to [jobs@sixsq.com](mailto:jobs@sixsq.com?subject=job%20application).
+Apply now by sending your CV, motivation letter and the contact details of 1 reference to [jobs@sixsq.com](mailto:jobs@sixsq.com?subject=job%20application).
 Please clearly indicate your preferred starting date and salary expectations.